 5. Get prequalified

 Meet with a lender to get a pre-qualification letter that says how much house you’re qualified to buy.
 Start gathering the paperwork your lender says it needs.
 Most want to see W-2 forms verifying your employment and income, copies of pay stubs, and two to four months of banking statements.
 Contact us if you would like us to put you in touch with a reputable lender.

 6. Start Looking for your dream home.

 When you have all of your finances in order, you can visit one of our many model homes to see the many different floor plans and locations that Maronda Homes has to offer.
-Click HERE if you would like to schedule a visit to one of our models to speak to a very knowledgeable community specialist.
+Schedule a visit to one of our models to speak to a very knowledgeable community specialist.